ercanduman/VisualizeRestaurants/README.md

 The application will read JSON content from [sample.json](https://raw.githubusercontent.com/ercanduman/VisualizeRestaurants/master/app/src/main/assets/sample_android.json "sample.json").
 Thanks to GSON library this content will be converted into Kotlin data classes.

 As dependency injection, Dagger-Hilt library will be used.
 Dagger-Hilt takes care of injecting members into the Android class as well as handling and instantiating the proper Hilt components at the right point in the lifecycle.
-Dagger-Hilt libraryr will provide Singleton instances of Room database and DAO.
+Dagger-Hilt library will provide Singleton instances of Room database and DAO.
 Room is where storing data locally and data access object (DAO) contains functions for database queries.

 Repository object will be responsible to retrieve data from data sources and provide this data to ViewModel.
 Coroutines and suspend functions will be used for running background operations.